openstack/horizon/docs/source/contributing.rst

 of code that may not go in the direction the community wants.

-For bugs, open the bug first, but if you can reproduce the bug reliably and identify it's cause then it's usually safe to start working on it.
+For bugs, open the bug first, but if you can reproduce the bug reliably and identify its cause then it's usually safe to start working on it.
 However, getting independent confirmation (and verifying that it's not a duplicate) is always a good idea if you can be patient.